Civil Money Penalty (CMP) Reinvestment Application accepts applications for new projects during the following application periods:

 As previously stated, CMP is a cost reimbursement program, purchases made prior to contract execution are not allowed and will not be reimbursed.
 Organizations must submit invoices and receipts for completed projects to be reimbursed for expenses incurred pertaining to the project.
 Reimbursement will be made approximately 30 days after processing the invoice.

-For additional information, please visit the CMS Civil Money Penalty Reinvestment Program website.
+The CMS Civil Money Penalty Reinvestment Program has additional information.

 If you have any questions, please email the CMP team prior to submitting your application.